Home :: Solo Travel :: Going Solo

 As I traveled around Africa and Asia for more than three years on my own, here are some of the challenges I grappled with.

-A particularly beautiful or moving moment would have me looking around for someone to share it with - so I learned all about managing travel loneliness, especially during special times of the year.
+- I got lonely.
+Not often, but it happened.
+A particularly beautiful or moving moment would have me looking around for someone to share it with - so I learned all about managing travel loneliness, especially during special times of the year like birthdays and anniversaries.

-One of the greatest challenges of long-term travel was... coming home and the reverse culture shock I had to deal with when nothing was as I'd left it yet everything was the same - I can't quite explain it other than by saying I didn't fit in at first, not for a long time.
-And once home, I'd be ready to go all over again and make new year resolutions that were all about travel.
+- Coming home was even harder than traveling.
+The reverse culture shock I had to deal with when nothing was as I'd left it yet everything was the same - I can't quite explain it other than by saying I didn't fit in at first, not for a long time.

 The beauty of going solo was the learning and the discovery, especially the self-discovery.
 I started with baby steps, thinking I'd only be gone for six months.
 At first I was, but I just kept going.